 Pro: Algorithms are not intelligent enough to match the gut sense of experienced marketers.
 If done properly, this method can help find golden opportunities.

 Con: Manual research involves time and money investment.
 If not done properly, it will lead to sub-par results at a very high cost.

 Most of the influencer marketplaces offer a go-to set up to drop a message on an influencer.
 For instance, AspireIQ offers a relationship management system.
 From there, you can order content and make the payments directly to influencers.
 Similarly, Upfluence comes with a “Upfluencer Manager” module that manages communication, orders, and payment to influencers.
 Plus, these pre-built setups make it easy to manage communication and campaigns.

 Under direct outreach, brands reach out to influencers using the direct message feature of Instagram or by sending emails using the contact information offered in their Instagram profiles.
 Moreover, this method seems more personal and gets the immediate attention of the influencer.
 You may end up paying more or less than the market rates based on your negotiation skills, brand value, and influencer’s repo.

 3. Organic Outreach:

 Organic outreach refers to attracting influencers to promote your brand.
 Companies often use competitions, coupons, and high-quality content to gather organic outreach.
-The advantages of this strategy are first that the cost is less as you don’t directly pay anyone and second that it brings authentic engagement.
+Plus, the advantages of this strategy are first that the cost is less than you don’t directly pay anyone and second that it brings authentic engagement.
 The downside is that it is often not scalable and quality influencers don’t engage with such posts.